rambotech/UpdateDDNS/README.md

 multiple IP addresses.

 To create the configuration file, simply run BOG.UpdateDDNS with no parameters the first time.
-It will create the configuration file with two DDNS services using sample entries.
+It will create the configuration file with three DDNS services using sample entries.
 In most cases, only one is needed.

 ```